-This fall we are tackling the four pillars of resilience: Purpose and Meaning; Beliefs and Mindset; Habits and Practices; Relationships and Supports.
-In the last post, we examined the protective power of traveling back in time to assign strength-based meaning to past struggles.
-In this post, we will take… Continue Reading “Top 10 Ways Purpose Can Change Your Life”
+This fall we are tackling the four pillars of resilience: In the last post, we examined the protective power of traveling back in time to assign strength-based meaning to past struggles.
+In this post, we will take a look at the importance of cultivating purpose in both our daily interactions… Continue Reading “Top 10 Ways Purpose Can Change Your Life”

 For those of you who are science fiction fans, or simply fans of social science, I have good news and less good news.
 Good news: Time travel is possible, right now, today.
 We can go into the past in our minds and shift how we… Continue Reading “Increase Resilience by Rewriting the Past”

 For many of us, individually, and for our community more broadly, the past few months have brought several losses: lives lost to gun violence and illness; confidence in our ability to overcome COVID-19 lost to a barrage of alarming news; a nationwide loss in our collective… Continue Reading “Four Ways to Boost Your Resilience”